jthalpern/jthalpern.github.io/_pages/Scrivener.md

 ![alt_text](\assets\images\Scriv tut\image6.png "image_tooltip")

-You can change the font settings, but it’s unnecessary.
+You can change the font settings, but it isn’t necessary.
 You’re producing a manuscript, not a finished product.
 All the fancy formatting will take place later, in a different program.
 At this stage, restrict your formatting to italicizing words and styling any headings as “Heading 2”.

-The one thing you may need to consider is the matter of _scene breaks_.
+The one thing you may need to consider is the matter of *scene breaks*.
 If your binder is structured so that a single document represents an entire chapter, each document/chapter might contain multiple scenes.
 These scenes must be separated by scene breaks.
 You can indicate a scene break by inserting three asterisks on their own line, like this:

 ```
 ***